The Microsoft Exchange certificate is installed when you install an Exchange Server, and it's 5…

 Create one more subfolder.
 We are creating a subfolder with the name Sales.
 We don’t want to give permissions to that subfolder.

-Note that the subfolder permissions are inherited from the parent folder if you create a new subfolder.
+Note: The subfolder permissions are inherited from the parent folder if you create a new subfolder.
 The subfolder will look at the permissions of the parent folder.
-If you add permissions to the parent folder after you created the subfolder, the permissions of the subfolder will not be inherited.
+If you add permissions to the parent folder after you create the subfolder, the permissions of the subfolder will not inherit.

 Right-click the Sales folder and click Properties.

 Go to the Permissions tab.
 Remove the user Boris from permissions and click Apply.
-The names Default and Anonymous with permission level None is the default.
+The names Default and Anonymous with permission level None are the default.
 Keep it like that.

 We configured the following permissions on the folders:

-In the next step, we are going to look into the mailbox folder permissions PowerShell script.
+In the next step, we will look into the mailbox folder permissions PowerShell script.

 Export mailbox folder permissions PowerShell script